Four- and six-photon stimulated Raman transitions for coherent qubit and qudit operations: Beam polarization and intensity calibration

+Additionally, we did not control the relative phase difference of the two Raman beams in the experiment from shot-to-shot, leaving an extra parameter for us to determine.
+While this does not have an effect on the usual two-photon stimulated Raman transition Rabi frequencies, different higher-order pathways can make use of different numbers of photons from each beam, meaning that the same physical phase differential between beams can lead to different phases of higher order pathways that then interfere differently depending on their phase difference.
+This can change the total Rabi frequency when the number of photons exceeds $\Delta\mathrm{m}$.

-We performed a joint least-squares fit of the data shown in Fig~\ref{fig:rsig_constraint}ab, floating the beam waists ($w_0$) of the $R_\perp$ and $R_\parallel$ beams and the amplitudes of the polarization vector for the $R_\parallel$ beam with $\mathbf{E} = |E|(\mathbf{e_{\sigma^-}+e_{\pi}+e_{\sigma^+}})$.
+We performed a joint least-squares fit of the data shown in Fig~\ref{fig:rsig_constraint} to analytic predictions of the nearest neighbor energy splittings four-photon Rabi frequencies and numerical simulations of the two-photon Rabi frequency.
+We floated the beam waists ($w_0$) of the $R_\perp$ and $R_\parallel$ beams, the polarization vector for the $R_\parallel$ beam with $\mathbf{E} = |E|(\mathbf{e_{\sigma^-}+e_{\pi}+e_{\sigma^+}})$, and the relative phase difference of the Raman beams $\phi$.
 Together with the constraints on the $R_\pi$ beam polarization (Fig~\ref{fig:rpi_constraint}, this parameterization fully describes the $R_\perp$ and $R_\parallel$ beams.
 We present the fit parameters in Table~\ref{tab:fit_params}.